Skip to Main Content

 - Interest groups - A group of people with common goals who organize to influence the government.

 - Political Action Committee (PAC) - An organization formed to provide financial support for political candidates.
 A PAC is local or state based.
 For example, the Dallas Police Officer's Political Action Committee(DPOPAC) provides financial support for and endorses state and local candidates.

 Being non-profit or even being humanitarian does not mean that an organization does not have a bias in favor or against a certain subject, industry or policy.
 Just because an organization has a bias does not mean that you would not use information from them.

 - Check the "About" page to understand the mission of the interest group.

 - Do some searching on Google to see what more you can find out.

 - Check to make sure that any research conducted was well done.

 - Look for other groups that may have different positions.

 - Find out who funds the organization.
 Be aware that some think tanks are run by corporations as a way to generate positive public relations.

-Information about corporate public relations (PR) campaigns, including corporate front groups that look like think tanks
+"Well-documented information about corporate public relations (PR) campaigns, including corporate front groups, people who "front" corporate campaigns, and PR operations."